 Gold is off its highs but is still up 23% for the year.
 Silver is up 34%.
 That compares to a 5% gain in the S&P 500 index and a 0.80% yield on U.S. Treasury notes.

-Simply put, investors are turning to alternative stores of wealth like numismatics, gold bullion, cars, art, sports memorabilia, wine and whisky because inflation is on the rise and the U.S. dollar is weakening.
+Simply put, investors are diversifying with alternative investments like numismatics, gold bullion, cars, art, sports memorabilia, wine, and whisky because inflation is on the rise and the U.S. dollar is weakening.

 The Fed let the inflation genie out of the bottle